Kraft Heinz withdraws $143-billion takeover bid for Unilever

-Kraft Heinz Co. withdrew its $143-billion (U.S.) bid for Unilever two days after the approach became public amid stiff opposition from the Anglo-Dutch target to engage in discussions.
+Kraft Heinz Co. withdrew its $143 billion bid for Unilever two days after the approach became public amid stiff opposition from the Anglo-Dutch target to engage in discussions.

-“Unilever and Kraft Heinz hold each other in high regard,” the companies said in a statement Sunday.
-“Kraft Heinz has the utmost respect for the culture, strategy and leadership of Unilever.”
+“Kraft Heinz’s interest was made public at an extremely early stage,” spokesman Michael Mullen said Sunday in an e-mailed statement.
+“Our intention was to proceed on a friendly basis, but it was made clear Unilever did not wish to pursue a transaction.
+It is best to step away early so both companies can focus on their own independent plans to generate value.”

 Unilever last week rejected a $50-a-share buyout offer by Kraft Heinz, saying the proposal “fundamentally undervalues” the household-products maker.
-Kraft, which sells products such as Velveeta and Jell-O, faced an uphill battle in trying to get Unilever to negotiate, with the latter’s management fretting behind the scenes about Kraft’s cost-cutting model and its lack of vision for cultivating brands, people familiar with the situation said.
+Kraft, which sells products like Velveeta and Jell-O, faced an uphill battle in trying to get Unilever to negotiate, with the latter’s management fretting behind the scenes about Kraft’s cost-cutting model and its lack of vision for cultivating brands, people familiar with the situation said.

 - Unilever PLC$48.53+5.96(+14.00%)